Input File Format

 Section Parameters

-This section shows the properties of the problem that needs to be solved.
-The list can be delivered in any order.
+This section contains the parameters of the problem that needs to be solved.
+The parameters list can be delivered in any order.

 Example